To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Support Staff And Specialists

 Some people benefit from on-site support staff at their place of work.
 This support staff, also known as job coaches, provides a wide array of tasks that can assist you throughout the day.
 They can help employees with disabilities by identifying accommodations, providing information about the ADA, and assisting in communication.
-They can help employers to navigate their responsibilities in regards to reasonable accommodations.
+They can help employers to navigate their responsibilities in regard to reasonable accommodations.

 Arrange Visits And Specialist Events